SharePoint/sp-dev-docs/docs/general-development/how-to-access-external-data-with-rest-in-sharepoint.md

 - Office Developer Tools for Visual Studio 2012

-- A functioning SharePoint Add-ins development environment: Follow the instructions in  [Set up a general development environment for SharePoint 2013](set-up-a-general-development-environment-for-sharepoint.md).
+- A functioning SharePoint Add-ins development environment: Follow the instructions in  [Set up a general development environment for SharePoint](set-up-a-general-development-environment-for-sharepoint.md).

 - Access to the public OData.org producers